DaveCoss/infinity-hugo/site/content/_index.md

     Landsdale.
 products:
   - image: img/72666030_2529763594016225_7401631679384649728_n.jpg
-    text: We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+    text: For those that want serve God more effectively we provide training Sunday midday, 24 Mulingar Way, Landsdale.
   - image: img/4f-300x233.png
-    text: >-
+    text: "\n"

-      For those that want serve God more effectively we provide training Sunday midday, 24 Mulingar Way, Landsdale.
 values:
   heading: Prayer
-  text: >-
-    Do you have financial, health, relationship or other areas that you could use God’s help with?
+  text: Do you have financial, health, relationship or other areas that you could
+    use God’s help with?
 Do you want someone to talk to confidentially?
 We aren’t looking for anything in return, we just want you to encounter God’s power.

-    Please fill in your requests below or if you prefer someone to call you please leave your details and a time to call you back.
 ---